-Nesbit had a storied past, including a love triangle much too complicated for this small blog.
+Nesbit had a storied past, including a love triangle with Harry Thaw, railroad heir and coke addict, who later murdered White in a fit of jealousy, much too complicated for this small blog.
 We can, however, share the beauty of youth that is timeless.

 While a tiger might seem a reach to sell Frosted Flakes, Satan selling pork products make even less sense, especially in 1949, when prayer still existed in public schools.
 I get it; it’s “deviled” ham, ground and spiced.
 But I don’t like my ham ground.
 I like it in thin peppery deli slices, like the ones I purchased this morning.

 Canned kipper, tuna, oysters–these I’m fine with.
 I can see their bony spines.
 I know it was one sardine I’m eating, not a grind of the worst parts of the pig, processed from 1000 swine into one little can.

 Cracked.com reviewed several potted meats, referring to the “coating of newborn-esque vernix” that covered the moist meat (shudders).
 I hope the reviewer was compensated generously.